 This being so when a jacket by such a reliable, reputable brand as Mountain Hardwear pops up on the shelves at such a reasonable price, we are interested.
 Very interested.
 Three questions spring immediately to mind:

 In the following article, we’re going to attempt to answer each of these questions.
-We’ll start off with an overview of what we expect to find in a great waterproof hiking jacket before then moving onto a detailed, in-depth review of the Mountain Hardwear Finder to discover if it’s the jacket we’ve all been waiting for.
+We’ll start off with an overview of what we expect to find in a great waterproof hiking jacket before then moving onto a detailed, in-depth review of the Mountain Hardwear Mens Finder Waterproof Rain Jacket for Everday Use, Backpacking, Hiking and Camping - Zinc - M to discover if it’s the jacket we’ve all been waiting for.

 Back in the day, a waterproof hiking jacket was a waterproof hiking jacket — the scores of different specs and features that we’re bombarded with by manufacturers these days were nowhere to be seen.
 While developments in fabric technologies and outerwear design have certainly been to our benefit and gone a long way towards making hiking in the rain a far less frustrating affair than in the past, the sheer quantity of jacket types on offer and the confusing lingo employed by the brands producing them make choosing a much trickier business than it really should be.